ldorje1/ldorje1.github.io/_pages/about.md

   - /about.html
 ---

-👋😊 Hi there, I'm Lhamo!
+<small>👋😊 Hi there, I'm Lhamo!
 I am a third-year PhD student at Binghamton University.
 My research focuses on modeling lightweight 5G mmWave imaging as an edge service for surveillance applications.
 I also use machine learning to develop faster and more efficient mmWave imaging techniques.
 Additionally, my work addresses security challenges and vulnerabilities associated with the system.

 I am currently an SFS scholar and a Clifford D. Clark Fellow.
 Previously, I completed an MSc in Electrical and Computer Engineering.
 I completed all the core undergraduate engineering courses while pursuing my Master's degree.
 I also hold a Bachelor's degree in Physics.
 Additionally, I interned at the Air Force Research Laboratory in 2023 and 2024, where I worked on cybersecurity-related research in radio frequency imaging systems.

 A data-driven personal website